 Fleas are no fun!
-Many of us get a bit overwhelmed when these annoying little bugs pop up, but as long as your puppy, dog, or kitten is older than seven weeks and otherwise healthy, certain strategies can help you safely get rid of fleas.
-Here are seven steps that we’ve found useful in eliminating fleas even on super flea-infested puppies, dogs or kittens.
+Many of us feel overwhelmed when they pop up repeatedly, but as long as your puppy, dog, or kitten is older than seven weeks and otherwise healthy, we’ve found some strategies to help you safely get rid of fleas on your pets and in your home.
+Below are seven steps to fight fleas on even the most flea-infested puppies, dogs, or kittens.

-To make these steps easy to follow, we’ll call your pet “Fluffy.”
-Also, please check with your vet before trying any of these steps on your pet.
+To make these steps easy to follow, let’s call your pet “Fluffy.”
+Be sure to check with your vet before trying any of these steps with your pet.

 1) Prepare a flea-free holding room

-Close Fluffy in one room (like the bedroom) or in a crate.
-Deep clean a ‘holding’ room (not the same room with Fluffy in it), ideally one with a hard floor, like a 2nd bathroom where you will not be bathing Fluffy, or the kitchen.
-Remove and machine wash any fabric items from the room like towels, curtains, rugs, in very hot water.
-Do this so in step 4 you can put Fluffy back in a flea-free holding room while you de-flea the rest of your home.
+Plan out your attack.
+Pick one room you will use as the ‘holding’ room, ideally one with a hard floor, like a 2nd bathroom where you will not be bathing Fluffy, or the kitchen or laundry.
+Confine Fluffy to a different room, or in a crate.
+Deep clean the holding room, including removing and machine wash in hot soapy water any fabric items like sheets, curtains, rugs.
+This is so in step 4 you can put Fluffy back in a flea-free holding room while you de-flea the rest of your home.

 3) Flea comb & dry

-Comb Fluffy with a flea comb.
+If fluffy has a short coat, comb Fluffy with a flea comb.
 Start at the head and work your way to the tail.
-Have a dish of baby shampoo sitting on the side to quickly dunk and kill the fleas that you get with the flea comb.
-Towel dry, then gently dry Fluffy’s fur completely with a hairdryer set on low from a foot or two away.
+Have a dish of shampoo or dish soap sitting on the side to quickly dunk and kill the fleas that you capture in the flea comb.
+Towel dry Fluffy – and if Fluffy needs to be kept warm (winter, older/baby pet), gently dry Fluffy’s fur completely with a hairdryer set on low from a couple feet away.